TL;DR: Executive Summary

 ERP programs train users on how to use the system.
 Almost none train them on what it’s actually like to live through an upgrade.
 The pressures.
 The fire drills.
 The moments when business-as-usual collides with project demands.
 That gap is where timelines slip, SMEs burn out, and confidence evaporates.

 You can throw more PowerPoints at them.
 You can run another UAT session.
-But if they don’t understand the experience—what planning really looks like, why test cycles always hurt, how cutover feels when the entire organization flips overnight—they’ll still be unprepared.
+But if they don’t understand the experience — what planning really looks like, why test cycles always hurt, how cutover feels when the entire organization flips overnight — they’ll still be unprepared.
 And unprepared users don’t just slow things down.
 They derail them.

-The Fix: Train Them Like Their Jobs Depend on It (Because They Do)
+The Fix: Train Them Like Their Jobs Depend on It

 I’m done watching projects fail because business users were treated as an afterthought.
-So I built ERP Survival Training for Business Users—a program designed for the people who actually carry the weight of the upgrade: SMEs, C‑Suite, and Deputy SMEs.
+So I built ERP Survival Training for Business Users — a program designed for the people who actually carry the weight of the upgrade: SMEs, C‑Suite, and Deputy SMEs.

 This isn’t about clicking buttons.
 It’s about three critical phases: